 - Protect your investment with 40.6mm Direct Fit Air-Tite Capsules or 40.6mm Air-Tite Coin Tubes, which hold 20 coins.

-- Available in proof with a P mint mark from the Philadelphia Mint.
+- P mint mark from the Philadelphia Mint on proof specimens.

 |Issuing Country||United States|